 In my experience, the ideal working group size is 5-10 people.
 With fewer than five, you’re unlikely to get the divergent and diverse thought that makes offsite meetings worthwhile.
 But expand the group past ten, and it’s difficult to have an inclusive conversation.

 When selecting your attendees, consider factors like experience level, job role, and tenure at the company (or on the team).
 Try to assemble a group that has some diversity along those lines.
-It can even be worth considering including someone from another area of the business, as well.
+It can even be worth considering including employees from other areas of the business, as well.
 If your offsite is all about brand strategy, for example, a member of the customer service team might bring in a fresh and valuable perspective.

 Regardless of the total headcount, it’s a good idea to split into smaller working groups of 3-4 for some part of the agenda and come back together as a group to discuss the results.
 Have each group iterate on separate work streams and demo their progress back to the other teams regularly to get their feedback and input.

 2. Make sure each participant is invested and engaged

 It’s not enough to get everyone excited a week in advance, then put engagement on the back burner until it’s time to send out the post-offsite feedback surveys.
 A great facilitator nurtures engagement before, during, and after the event.

-Prior to the offsite, check in with each participant individually to find out what they want to get out of the day.
+Prior to the offsite, plan to check in with each participant individually to find out what they want to get out of the day.
 Review the agenda with them, and note the activities that are aligned with their goals.
 Maybe even look for a way they can play a lead role in those sessions.
 The check-in should be quick (both for their sake, and yours) – a desk-side chat of 5-10 minutes should be enough.